crate/crash/DEVELOP.rst

 - Create a tag by running ``./devtools/create_tag.sh``

-- Deploy to PyPI (see section below)
+- Deploy to PyPI (see below)

-- Archive docs for old releases (see section below)
+- Archive docs for old releases (see below)

 PyPI Deployment
 ---------------